-The City of Capitola's recreational programs are over 94% funded by participant fees.
-It provides City-staffed activities, including Junior Lifeguards and Camp Capitola.
+The City of Capitola's recreation programs are over 91% funded by participant fees.
+It provides Citystaffed activities, including Junior Lifeguards and Camp Capitola.
 The recreation department offers adult and youth sports leagues; runs open gym basketball, futsal and volleyball; and manages the rental of the Jade Street Park tennis courts, softball field, soccer field, Monterey Park and the gymnasium.